l-k22/simons_sweet_shop_challenge/README.md

 StoreFront - HomeScreen - missing background image, carousel isn't full implemented it use placeholder array to display images that should be pulled from the database.
 Same with the description and sweet title but these are located in the database.

-Backend - AdminView - I have hidden a 'Load Mock Data' and 'Clear Cart' button in a drawer that can only accessed from this view, simply swipe from left hand side of the screen to the right.
-The EDIT button has yet to be implemented, the 'Add Pack' button works however you will not be able to save the new pack.
+Backend - AdminView - I have hidden a 'Load Mock Data' and 'Clear Cart' button in a drawer that can only accessed from this view, simply swipe from right hand side of the screen to the left.
+The EDIT button has now been implemented however UX isn't perfect, it should only toggle the pack you want to edit not all.

 Assets - Assets haven't been intergrated fully as recommended for Android and IOS devices.